-A transfer between funds is a disposition for tax purposes.
+A transfer of units between funds will constitute a disposition of such units for tax purposes.
 If you hold your units outside a registered plan, you may realize a taxable capital gain.
-For more information, see "Income Tax Considerations for Investors".
+For more information, see "Income Tax Considerations - Income Tax Considerations for Investors".